 - Remain grounded and centered in your body as you do what you’re doing: breathe into it.

-- Watch if/when you are pushed into a particular habit—could be physical, mental, or emotional.
+- Watch the impulse toward a negative habit—could be physical, mental, or emotional.

 - Refrain from going into it and witness the uncomfortable emotions as they arise (keep a journal if needed).

 - Remain in the emotions without hiding or running to a different place in your mind.
-Breathe.
+Breathe deeply to let go.

 - Express whatever needs to be expressed: how you feel, what you’re missing, what you want, and so on.

 - Accept and welcome your self-expression without judgment or rationalization.
 Simply observe and give yourself permission to be YOU.

-Obviously, these guidelines work best when you invest your energy in the 3-part process I mentioned above: daily meditation, ongoing self-exploration, and firm determination to honor your emotions without judgment.
-These gradually connect body, mind, and spirit, and position you in a centered place of love and inner power.
+Obviously, these guidelines work best when you invest your energy in the 3-part process I mentioned above: a daily meditation, an ongoing self-exploration, and the firm determination to honor your emotions without judgment.
+These gradually align you on a physical, mental, and emotional level from a centered place of self-awareness and love.
 Then your life can flow with greater ease and grace.
-So contact me today to receive the guidance and support you need to integrate your mental, emotional, and spiritual layers, and discover the power to shed negative habits and transform your reality!
+Contact me today to receive the guidance and support you need to discover the power to shed negative habits and transform your experience of reality!

 © 2014 Yol Swan.
 All rights reserved.